jhpyle/docassemble/_docs/documents.md

 ### <a name="signature"></a>How to insert signatures or other images into fillable PDF files

-To add a signature or other image to a fillable PDF file, use Adobe Acrobat Pro to insert a "Digital Signature" into the document where you want the signature to appear, and with the height and width you want the image to have.
+To add a signature or other image to a fillable PDF file, use [Adobe Acrobat Pro] to insert a "Digital Signature" into the document where you want the signature to appear.
+Give it the height and width you want the image to have.
 Give the field a unique name.

-Then, the signature will be a field, just like a checkbox or a text box is a fill-in field.
-In your `pdf template file`, set the field to `${ user.signature }` or another reference to an image.  **docassemble** will trim whitespace from the edges of the image and fit the image into the "Digital Signature" box.
+Then, the image will be a field, just like a checkbox or a text box is a fill-in field.
+In your `pdf template file`, set the field to `${
+user.signature }` or another reference to an image.  **docassemble** will trim whitespace from the edges of the image and fit the image into the "Digital Signature" box.